pingcap/dm/README.md

-## :warning: End of project :warning:
+## :warning: Project moved :warning:

 This repository has been moved to <https://github.com/pingcap/ticdc/tree/master/dm>.